 Dr. Mauricio Cárdenas is Professor of Professional Practice in Global Leadership in the Faculty of International and Public Affairs at Columbia University, and Director of the MPA in Global Leadership.
 He is also affiliated with Columbia’s Center on Global Energy Policy where he conducts research on energy and climate policy.

-Mauricio Cardenas is a recognized Latin American economist with vast academic and policymaking experience.
-As Colombia’s finance minister between 2012 and 2018 he handled the oil shock (which caused a 40% reduction in Colombia’s exports), implementing a successful adjustment program that preserved high investment rates and sharp reductions in poverty and inequality.
-Prior to the shock he had led a fiscal reform that cut payroll taxes, triggering an unprecedented increase in formal jobs.
-In addition to Finance, has been a minister in four other portfolios: Economic Development (Industry and Housing), Transport, Planning, Mines and Energy, and recently Finance.
+Dr. Cárdenas is a recognized expert on Latin America and an economist with vast academic and policymaking experience.
+As Colombia’s finance minister between 2012 and 2018 he implemented a successful adjustment program that preserved high investment rates and resulted in sharp reductions in poverty and inequality.
+He led a fiscal reform that cut payroll taxes, triggering an unprecedented increase in formal jobs.
+He was chosen by Euromoney as finance minister of the year in 2015.
+In addition to Finance, has been a minister in four other portfolios in Colombia: Economic Development, Transport, Planning (DNP), Mines and Energy.

 He is married and has three daughters.

-Some of his most cited publications include “On the effectiveness of capital controls: The experience of Colombia during the 1990s,” Journal of Development Economics, Volume 54, Issue 1, 1997 and his well know textbook Introducción a la Economía Colombiana, Alfaomega, Bogotá.
-(4th edition now in preparation).
-A complete list of his publications is here https://scholar.google.com/citations?user=TOtBgXgAAAAJ&hl=en
+Some of his most cited publications include “On the effectiveness of capital controls: The experience of Colombia during the 1990s,” Journal of Development Economics, Volume 54, Issue 1, 1997 and his widely used textbook Introducción a la Economía Colombiana, Alfaomega, Bogotá.
+(4th edition, 2020).